nikosChalk/ctf-writeups/umass22/venting/README.md

 `If you're getting this you're not me.
 You'll never log in!
 ALSO I DIDNT HIDE ANYTHING IN MY PASSWORD SO DONT TRY!`

 From the response, it seems that the password is in the flag.
 So we have to leak it.
-This is also a bling SQLi as the application does not respond with the query's data.
+This is also a blind SQLi as the application does not respond with the query's data.
 Remember that the original query is `SELECT * from users WHERE username='foo' AND Password = 'bar';`.
 We will comment out the password part and replace it with a content-based blind SQLi query.
 So, the eventual query will look like:

 `SELECT * from users WHERE username='admin' AND Password LIKE 'UMASS{XXX%' /*...`